larytet/binlog/README.md

 Deduplication of the strings is a real possibility in the future.
 Deduplication is a trivial thing to implement given the Go AST.
 If Go starts to dedup the strings I will need a larger key in the cache than just an address of the string.
 This will seriously impact the performance.
 If you care about fast logging make sure to vote/post comment here https://github.com/golang/go/issues/28864.
-May be one day "log" package will cache the strings and support a binary output as well.
+May be one day "log" package will cache the format strings and support a binary output as well.